jreisinger/docs/notes/sec/basics.md

-Security is a neverending process of preventing and handling security incidents.
+# Lessons learned

+* (information) security == infosecurity == cybersecurity
-There's no secure system.
+* There's no 100% secure system.
 There are just more or less secure systems.
+* In many environments development and operations are prioritized over security.
+Until a security incident happens.
+* Security is a long term systematic process.
+* "Ensure your doors are locked sucurely before putting bars on your second-store windows!"

 # Goals